 - Protests: Any protest must be submitted to the tournament director in writing within fifteen (15) minutes of the closing of the scales.

 - Boat And Horsepower Regulation: Each boat must have all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated livewell space to maintain a live limit of Bass.
 Maximum horsepower for all outboards used in tournament competition may not exceed the horsepower limitations as set by the U. S. Coast Guard in such vessel.
 Falsifying information or altering the horsepower numbers on the motor or rating plate to conceal such limitations will be cause for disqualification from the Tournament.
 No Contestant may have a platform, raised deck, or ladder which is higher than the gunnel of the boat.
 Standing on the fishing seats or outboard motor will not be allowed.
-All boats must be propeller driven and must be equipped with a steering wheel.
-No air, jet drive, or surface drive boats will be permitted during Official Practice or Tournament Day.

 - Culling Of Dead Fish: Culling of dead fish is NOT PERMITTED.